 The General Assembly is Public Eye's ruling body.
 The Governing Board is the body that decides Public Eye's strategy.
 The members of the Governing Board are experts in the different fields that the organisation works in.
-The chair of the board is Pierrette Rohrbach.
+The chairpersons of the board are Alessia Jemetta and Alfred Sommer.

 A national directorate of four people run the organisation operationally.